Experimental digital exhibition / drft / identity / machine image

 About the practice

-Drftless is part artist website, part conceptual framework and part visual archive.
-It sits inside Sharon-Kay Sitahall’s wider digital practice exploring identity, symbolism, cultural memory, human transformation and the unstable relationship between intention and generative image systems.
+Drftless is part artist website, part research framework, and part visual archive.
+It sits inside Sharon-Kay Sitahall’s wider digital practice exploring identity, symbolism, cultural memory, human transformation, and the unstable relationship between intention and generative image systems.